Are you looking for AWeber alternatives, for one reason or another?

 If we get you hooked, you can choose monthly, yearly (18% off), and two-year (30% off) billing.

-We also take pride in helping non-profits out with permanent 50% or 30% discounts.
+We also take pride in helping non-profits out with a permanent 50% discount.

-The FREE plan is free forever and lets you create unlimited newsletters, a landing page and a website with a custom domain.
+The FREE plan lets you create unlimited newsletters, a landing page and a website with a custom domain.
 It’s perfect for small businesses or solopreneurs who are just starting out.

 Now, about the paid pricing plans:

-- BASIC plan ($15/ monthly for the smallest list) is the cheapest one, with unlimited landing pages, automation templates, and lead funnels;
+- Email marketing plan ($15.58 monthly for the smallest list) is the cheapest one, with email marketing, forms and popups, 1 landing page, and 1 website